kevintakeda/xsig/README.md

 // logs "double is: 0" *almost instantly* number.val = 0;

-// To stop an effect just set a value. setTimeout(() => {
+// To stop an effect later just set a value. setTimeout(() => {
   effect.val = null;
 }, 5000);